-b.
-State Critical Event or Incident Reporting Requirements.
-Specify the types of critical events or incidents (including b.
-State Critical Event or Incident Reporting Requirements.
-Specify the types of critical events or incidents (including alleged abuse, neglect and exploitation) that the state requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents and the timelines for reporting.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+b. \$ State Critical Event or Incident Reporting Requirements.
+Specify the types of critical events or incidents (including ä alleg ed abuse, neglect and exploitation) that the state requires to be reported for review and follow-up action by an ä appro opriate authority, the individuals and/or entities that are required to report such events and incidents and the timelines for reporting.
+State laws, regulations, and policies that are referenced are available to CMS upon request through the